Giving a First Phone

 STEP 1: Consider the Impact

-Sit down with your co-parent or other caregivers to talk through these readiness queries.
+Sit down with your co-parent or other caregivers to talk through these questions.
 The goal is to navigate differences in opinions and get on the same page.

 1. Why does my child want a phone?
 Can those wants/needs be met in other creative ways or with the most basic communication features possible?